-Additionally, each of these goals has a series of prioritized action items which serve as the Annual Action Plan.
-This Annual Action Plan serves as the foundation for all of our budgetary and policy considerations.
-As we develop the budget, each department is asked to review their operations, initiatives, programs, services and align their work to each goal.
+budget, each department is asked to review their operations, initiatives, program and services and align their work to each goal.
 These strategic alignments are shown in each Department's Overview in the Expenditure Outlook section of the FY 2024 Financial and Operating Plan.